bartw/weak/README.md

 };
 ```

-Then tell webpack to use angular in our app.js
+Webpack wants us to require our dependencies.
+Our only dependency for now is angular.

 ```js
 require('angular');